 Sandblasting: When removing the last layer and particles of matrix on your fossil you should be very careful.
 You don't want to scratch the fossil; you just want to remove the matrix and not damage the fossil.
 For small and delicate parts I use a small sandblaster, that again is normally used for model building.

 This is an affordable tool; you can buy it for about 20€.
 Because it has such a small reservoir is only suitable for small fossils.
 I once used it on a hadrosaur tail vertebra, with a diameter of about 10 cm.
 It still works but refilling the content cup takes up a lot of the time.
 On the other hand, because it is so small it works good for delicate surfaces.
+You will need a compressor to operate it.
+This tool does not use a lot of air so a small compressor would do.
+If you think fossil preparation is really something you are going to do a lot and you want to work on bigger fossils too, then I advise to buy a bigger compressor for operating other tools that are used for fossil preparation.

 Actually, sandblasting is not the correct word.
 We don't use sand, as abrasive we use baking soda.
 So sodablasting would be a better name.
 Baking soda is milder, it will not damage the fossil as quick as any 'normal' blasting material, but you still have to be careful.
 Baking soda is available in any supermarket in small quantities but is rather expensive.
 I recommend searching on the internet to find a supplier that sells large quantities, that will save you a lot of money.